opendatasoft/ods-documentation/source/publish_datasets/configure_visualizations.rst

 This is very similar to writing "pages" in your domain; you have access to every `ODS Widget <http://opendatasoft.github.io/ods-widgets/docs/>`_ and you can even integrate other visualizations inside the tooltip.
+You can even use the  :doc:`grid layout classes</theme/grid-layouts>`.

 When the tooltip is displayed, it can access a specific ``record`` variable that is "injected" in the tooltip.
 This ``record`` object contains the following properties: